Show All Answers

-The city offers special sanitation services for some items, such as tree limbs, appliances and furniture, that are not included in the routine residential service.
+The city offers special sanitation services for some items, such as tree limbs, appliances, and furniture, that are not included in the routine residential service.
 Extra pickup services can be scheduled using the city's automated Utility Information Hotline at 240-1401, or by calling 240-1480.
 Fees for special residential services will be included on your monthly utility bill.
 A detailed listing of the city's service fees is available in Chapter 3-1 of the City Regulations Manual.

 Scheduled trash collection days that fall on a city-observed holiday will be rescheduled to occur on alternative days on the same week.
 The Holiday Collection Schedules and Maps document provides collection information for each holiday.
 The holidays observed by the city are: New Year's Day, Martin Luther King Jr. Day, President's Day, Memorial Day, Independence Day, Labor Day, Columbus Day, Veteran's Day, Thanksgiving, and Christmas.
 Notices are routinely placed on utility bills to alert customers to changes in collection schedules due to holidays.

 There is no facility in Montrose for disposing of hazardous waste.
 Events that the city may sponsor for collecting household hazardous waste, paint, electronics and similar materials will be advertised in the City Beat newsletter and on the city's website.
 Hazardous materials and electronic wastes should never be placed in city trash containers.
 See the Special Waste Disposal page for more detailed information.